HL7/FHIRPath/spec/fluentpath.md

 	Patient.name.given.where(substring($this.length()-3)) = "out"

 ### 3.3 Order nodes and traversal
 Collections of nodes are inherently ordered, and implementations must retain the original order of a collection.
-There are two special cases: the outcome of operations like `children()` and `descendents()` cannot be assumed to be in any meaningful order, and `first()`, `last()`, `tail()`, `skip()` and `take()` should not be used on collections derived from these paths.
+There are two special cases: the outcome of operations like `children()` and `descendants()` cannot be assumed to be in any meaningful order, and `first()`, `last()`, `tail()`, `skip()` and `take()` should not be used on collections derived from these paths.
 Note that some implementations may follow the standard order, and some may not, and some may be different depending on the underlying source.

 4. Expressions
 --------------